wp-plugins/video-embed-thumbnail-generator/readme.txt

 1. Upload the unzipped folder `video-embed-thumbnail-generator` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Make sure you have all your MIME types configured correctly.
+Many servers don't have .mp4, .m4v, .ogv configured, and even more don't have .webm.
+There are a number of ways to do this.
+In your public_html directory you can edit your .htaccess file and add the following lines:

+`AddType video/ogg .ogv
+AddType video/mp4 .mp4
+AddType video/mp4 .m4v
+AddType video/webm .webm`
 1. Follow instructions on the Description page.

 == Frequently Asked Questions ==